Try "cat diabetes" or "dog being sick"

 Treatment

 If your dog’s chewed on a poinsettia, gently wipe their mouths with a wet cloth to remove any traces of the plant or sap.
 Wipe both outside and inside as much as possible if you can do this safely.
+Encourage your dog to drink some fresh water and eat a small amount of bland food such as plain boiled chicken.
 Watch for signs of distress or prolonged discomfort and call your vet if symptoms persist or worsen.

 Safer alternative